Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 npx @wp-playground/cli@latest --help
 ```

-## Programmatic Usage with JavaScript
+## Programmatic usage with JavaScript

 The Playground CLI can also be controlled programmatically from your JavaScript/TypeScript code using the `runCLI` function.
 This gives you direct access to all CLI functionalities within your code, which is useful for automating end-to-end tests.
 Let's cover the basics of using `runCLI`.